eclipse-edc/Connector/docs/developer/data-plane-signaling/data-plane-signaling.md

 ##### 1. `START`

-During the transfer process `STARTING` phase, a data plane will be selected by the default push and pull `DataFlowControllers`, which will then send a `DataFlowStartMessage` (renamed `DataFlowRequest`) to the data plane.
+During the transfer process `STARTING` phase, a data plane will be selected by the default push and pull `DataFlowControllers`, which will then send a `DataFlowStartMessage` (renamed from `DataFlowRequest`) to the data plane.

 The control plane (`DataFlowController`) will record which data plane was selected for the transfer process so that it can properly route subsequent, start, stop, and terminate requests.